 All muscle groups are important in everyday function.

-If certain muscle groups were not needed, our biology would have eliminated the function of it.
+If certain muscle groups were not needed, our biology would have eliminated their function.

 However, when people are training at the gym, they want to know what muscles they should focus on.